 |Sunlight:||Partial to Full Sun|

 |Habit:||Evergreen, dense foliage|

 |Foliage:||New growth emerges bright green and retains its green color in the winter|

 |Water Requirements:||Water well until established|

-Green Mountain Boxwood is a vigorous evergreen Boxwood shrub with bright green foliage that retains good color throughout winter.
-Green Mountain Pyramidal Boxwoods are a perfect evergreen focal point for any size garden.
-Can also be used to create an evergreen Privacy Hedge.
+Green Mountain Boxwood Shrubs are a vigorous evergreen Boxwood with bright green foliage that retains good color throughout winter.
+Green Mountain Boxwoods are a perfect evergreen focal point for any size garden.
+It can also be used to create an evergreen Privacy Hedge.

 Green Mountain Boxwood is a vigorous evergreen shrub with bright green foliage that retains good color throughout winter.
 The upright, naturally cone-shaped habit makes it an excellent candidate for topiary forms, and a striking container or formal garden accent.
 Use in mass plantings to create either a free-form or a sculpted hedge